War & Armies

 Critical Success or Failure

-All battles include critical rules.
-If a critical success is rolled it is an automatic success in that round no matter the final total of the rolls and two wounds are applied to the target.
-If critical failure is rolled a wound is taken to reflect the chaos of the battlefield.
+If all commanders present agree, a battle may include critical rules using the wild die.
+In such case, If a critical success is rolled (the first die of a successful pool is a 6) two wounds to morale are applied to the target.
+If critical failure is rolled (The first die of a failed pool is a 1) a wound is taken to reflect the chaos of the battlefield.

 The Command Tent